hazemmosadd/Instagram-Clone-Backend/README.md

 - **Joi**: Data Validation

 ## 📁 Project Structure
-- **config**: Contains configuration files like database connection settings and HTTP status codes.
+- **config**: Contains configuration files such as database connection settings and HTTP status codes.
-- **controllers**: Houses the logic for handling client requests.
+- **controllers**: Holds the logic for handling client requests.
-- **middlewares**: Includes middleware functions for tasks like session validation.
+- **middlewares**: Incorporates middleware functions for tasks like session validation.
-- **models**: Contains the data models and database queries.
+- **models**: Features the data models and database queries.
 - **routes**: Manages the application routes.
-- **services**: Holds the business logic used in controllers.
+- **services**: Contains the business logic utilized in controllers.
 - **utils**: Utility functions for tasks like password hashing and data validation.

 > 📝 **Note**: The project is still under development.
 More features and improvements are coming soon.